Electric-Coin-Company/tfl-book/src/overview/design-goals.md

 ## Anti-Goals

-Distinctly from [Out of Scope Goals](#out-of-scope-goals) we track "anti-goals" which are potential goals that we _explicitly reject_, which are potential goals we aim to _not_ support even in future protocol improvements.
+Distinctly from [Out-of-Scope Goals](#out-of-scope-goals) we track "anti-goals" which are potential goals that we _explicitly reject_, which are potential goals we aim to _not_ support even in future protocol improvements.

 We currently have no defined anti-goals.